 Click the thumbnails to see bigger pictures.

 Malbork, originally called Marienburg, is the world’s largest brick castle.
 Series of defensive walls and moats surround the Outer Bailey, the Middle Castle, and the High Castle, complete with the Grand Master’s Palace and the Church of the Virgin Mary.
-The numerous yards used to be filled with auxiliary buildings such as workshops, mills, armories, larders and cellars necessary to maintain a large army of knights and monks.
+The numerous yards used to be filled with auxiliary buildings, such as workshops, mills, armouries, larders, and cellars necessary to maintain a large army of knights and monks.

 The castle was built by the Teutonic Order, formed in 1190 to aid Christian pilgrims in the Holy Land.
 Its original services included security and health care, but the Muslim invasion of Palestine made things a bit tricky and sent the knights north in search of new employment.
-After a couple of detours they found it on the shores of the Baltic Sea, that were inhabited by ancient folks called Old Prussians.
-Here the humble charity work gave way to a more boisterous occupation of converting pagans with swords and bayonets.
+After a couple of detours, they found it on the Baltic Sea’s shores, inhabited by ancient folks called Old Prussians.
+Here, humble charity work gave way to a more boisterous occupation of converting pagans with swords and bayonets.

-The brotherhood had notable friends, such as the Holy Roman Emperor, under who’s protection it quickly grew into an independent monastic state that spanned from today’s Poland to the northern reaches of Estonia.
+The brotherhood had notable friends, such as the Holy Roman Emperor, under whose protection it quickly grew into an independent monastic state, spanning from today’s Poland to the northern reaches of Estonia.
 The knights monopolised the trade of amber and carried taxes from people and commerce.
 Their success in battle was based on the latest know-how in fortification technology and on their heavy cavalry.
 The Malbork Castle was one of over 120 castles from which the knights ruled their land.
-The building works started in the 1270’s.
+The building works started in the 1270s.
 In 1309 the Grand Master’s seat was moved to Malbork from Venice and the castle had to embody this remarkable status.

 The knight’s profession provided a decent career path to the younger sons of noble families, who had no inheritance to look forward to.
 They took the oath of obedience, chastity, and poverty.
 But they didn’t have to give up all the pleasures, for big tournaments were held within the castle walls, and the fine vaulted ceilings could undoubtedly tell a story or two of feasts with no lack of food, beer or wine.
-On a normal day at the office these knights were busy with projects like ”the Slaughter of Gdansk”, which left the whole town levelled, buildings and people and all.
+On a normal day at the office, the knights were busy with projects like ”the Slaughter of Gdansk”, which left the whole town levelled.
 After a couple of hundred years, the ancient Prussian language and culture had vanished without a trace.